Secondary School 60

 subject areas.
 Past paper booklets are available from any good book shop and form

 a vital part of exam practice.
-There is no exam leave for S4.

 Explanation of new prelim format for parents and pupils.
 Powerpoint file (MS Office required)